-Similarweb devotes substantial time, effort, and resources to ensure that you benefit from the most reliable data and that your account data remains secure.
-To ensure continued account security and to prevent unauthorized access to your account, we have added two-step verification to the login process when you log in from a second or third device.
+To ensure continued account security and to prevent unauthorized access to your account, Similarweb uses a two-step verification process when you log in from a second or third device.

 Verify a new device in just 4 easy steps: